Crane-Mocker/encode_based_on_C/README.md

 # encode_based_on_C

-encode string using different ways
+Encrypting strings using different ways

-## hope u can correct my mistakes in english
-i guess there are some grammar errors in English,  for my mother language is Chinese, if there is sth wrong, hope u can help me correct it, please.
-## the usage of these codes?
+## The usage?

-u can use them to encode your passwd or sth like that
+You can use them to encrypt your passwords or other strings

-e.g. u can use a simple rule to set your passwd and encode it using this program
+e.g. You can use a simple rule to set your passwords and encrypt them using this program

-in this way, you only have to memorize simple meaningful strings while copying the cipher somewhere
+In this way, you only have to memorize simple meaningful strings while copying the cipher somewhere